aidanohora/bash-DBMS/README.md

 To use:
 1. Download the files to a folder somewhere on your computer.
-2. Open multiple bash command terminals (at least 2).
+2. Open multiple bash command terminals (at least 2) and navigate to the folder containing the files in each.
 3. On one terminal, enter "./server.sh" to run the server (or "./server.sh &" to run the server in the background.
 4. On another terminal (or the same one if you ran the server in the background), start a client and connect it to the server by entering the command "./client.sh id" where id is a unique identifier of your choosing for that client.